-13 tips to get your store ready for Black Friday (and Cyber Monday)
+How to prepare your store for the big Black Friday rush

-As we cruise into (cue the music) the most wonderful time of the year (record scratch), store owners need to get prepared for their most consequential holiday—Black Friday (and its companion, Cyber Monday).
+As we move into a very different holiday season, store owners need to get prepared for one of their most consequential holidays—Black Friday (and its companion, Cyber Monday).

-How to get ready for Black Friday/Cyber Monday
+13 tips for a great Black Friday/Cyber Monday

 Here are the top tips to get your store ready for Black Friday and Cyber Monday (BFCM, if you prefer).